QubesOS/qubes-doc/user/how-to-guides/how-to-use-devices.rst

 Detaching Using The Widget
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To detach a device, click the Qubes Devices Widget icon again.
+To detach a device, click the :guilabel:`Qubes Devices widget` icon again.
 Attached devices are displayed in bold.
 Hover the one you want to detach.
 A list of VMs appears, one showing the eject symbol: |eject icon|

 Attaching a Device to Several VMs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^